soundpress/RulesOfNYC/docs/c16/index.rst

-   (3) Failure to Renew IMD Registration Pursuant to § 2-05: Where an owner fails to renew a building's registration as required in 29 RCNY § 2-05(f)(2), the owner may be subject to a Class C violation civil penalty as follows:
+   (3) Failure to Renew IMD Registration Pursuant to 29 RCNY § 2-05: Where an owner fails to renew a building's registration as required in 29 RCNY § 2-05(f)(2), the owner may be subject to a Class C violation civil penalty as follows: